 If you’re keen on hiding your weights, the static method is the better option since this method often uses only one weight along the centerline of the wheel.

 Dynamic tire balancing is a modern method where a computerized machine spins the wheel and pin-points exactly where the imbalance lies and the level of vibration.

 It’s also called a two-plane balance since it measures lateral and radial force — which is both side-to-side and up and down.
 This simulates the road force that your car usually endures in real life.

 Unlike a static balancing service, this method uses more than one weight per corner, and you can place them at different points on the wheel.
 It doesn’t necessarily have to be along the centerline.

 How Wheel Weights Help

-Using a weight is the final step in properly balancing your tire and wheel assembly.
+Using weights is the final step in properly balancing your tire and wheel assembly.
 Wheel weights come in different sizes and styles.
 The type of weight you need depends on your wheel’s rim profile shape.

 The crucial part is making sure that you attach the weights firmly so that they don’t move around or fall off.

-As the name suggests, you can attach these weights by directly clipping them onto your rim and use a weight hammer to fix them in place.
+As the name suggests, you can attach these weights by directly clipping them onto your rim and using a weight hammer to fix them in place.
 You’ll find various types of clips because there are different wheel types and covers.